-Last, but certainly not least, is the Shure MV7, an incredibly popular (more affordable) alternative to the Shure SM7B, optimized for vocal use whether singing or speaking, with massive amounts of value.
-Because of the high cost the Shure SM7B comes in at, they developed the Shure MV7 for those who aren’t quite there yet, though I’ll say it still comes at a cost.
+Last, but certainly not least, is the Shure MV7, an incredibly popular (more affordable) alternative to the SM7B, optimized for vocal use whether singing or speaking, with massive amounts of value.
+Because of the high cost, they developed the MV7 for those who aren’t quite there yet, though I’ll be honest, it's still not cheap.

-One of the first features that offers massive convenience and flexibility is the option to use either XLR or USB with this microphone, for connecting to both digital and physical audio interfaces.
-The Shure MV7 was designed specifically with podcasting in mind and comes with the ability to utilize their proprietary software, the SharePlus™ MOTIV app, which is loaded with special features.
+One of the first features that offer massive convenience and flexibility is the option to use either XLR or USB with this microphone, for connecting to both digital and physical audio interfaces.
+The MV7> was designed specifically with podcasts in mind and comes with the ability to utilize their proprietary software, the SharePlus™ MOTIV app, which is loaded with special features.

 The notable features provided by this app allow you to control the tone of your vocals as well as the sensitivity levels, depending on how far you sit away from your microphone.
 Even cooler is the “Auto Level” feature, which lets the app take the wheel for you!
 I am a sucker for these types of features and was pleasantly surprised by the accuracy of the auto mode.

 Aside from the cool features, the Shure MV7 sounds absolutely wonderful.
 While you can custom tune it, I find the mic to excel in the midrange level, with really warm bass tones and crispy highs.
 As I honestly always expect from Shure, the balance & depth throughout the frequencies of the audio was impeccable, and I highly recommend trying it out for yourself.
 If it’s within your price range but you can’t stretch to the cost of the SM7B, definitely give this one a look.